AAAI-DISIM-UnivAQ/DALI/README.md

 You can find some examples into the Example folder, where examples are divided into 3 subfolders:
 * basic: aimed at basic Windows-based setup, no agent types, every agent living in a separated sicstus window.
-* advanced: more complex, aimed at Unix-like based environment, with agent type, instances, each agent living in a separated xterm console
+* advanced: more complex, aimed at Unix-like based environment, with agent type, instances, each agent living in a separated xterm console.
-* more: MAS examples derived from our students projects
+* more: MAS examples derived from our students projects.

 ## Development setup